Getting Started with Distance Learning

 - At least two proctored activities during the semester.
 Students will need to come on campus (Glenns or Warsaw) or off campus (King George site) for proctored testing.
 If you are not located near the RCC campus locations, you can choose to be proctored off-site.
 Please email your instructor for approval and fill out the Distance Learning Proctor Request Form at least two weeks prior to the first proctored activity.

-- Weekly announcements to be posted in Blackboard.
+- Weekly announcements to be posted in Canvas.
 Make sure to check your announcements at least twice a week.

 - Online quizzes and tests (some will be proctored in the testing centers on campus.
 Read over the syllabus so you are prepared for your proctored activities).